Is Active Muscular Extension Possible?

 We will explore the hypothesis that muscles can actively extend, namely, that the fibers composing muscle groups can lengthen under the action of neural stimulation.
 I have experimented with this hypothesis over half of the 79 years of my life and am now convinced of its truth.
 Until recently, the evidence was mainly experiential, but now it is also supported by ongoing scientific research at Washington State University, led by Dr. Gerald Pollack.
 That research on cellular action provides a mechanism by which muscles can lengthen that corresponds closely to what I and others experience and what I have been describing for decades.

 First, I will explain how I was introduced to the concept of active muscular extension (AME).
 Next, I will respond to questions that have been posed to challenge the hypothesis.
 Next, I will provide some experiential evidence for AME.
-Then, I will summarize a possible mechanism for AME.
+Then, I will summarize a promising mechanism for AME.

 I started my study of Kinetic Awareness® (KA) in 1974 under Elaine Summers (1925–2014).
-KA is a system of natural movement and self-discovery originated by Summers and includes the concept that muscles can actively extend.
+KA is a system of natural movement and self-discovery originated by Summers, which includes the concept that muscles can actively extend.
 Summers called this phenomenon extension tension.
 Much of her work in fine-tuning movement and helping injured dancers recover was based on this concept.
 It turns out that moving slowly in a manner based on the extension of muscles has great healing benefit.

 In my book, Tai Chi Dynamics,1 which was published in July, 2008, I stated the hypothesis that muscles can actively extend and utilized that concept to explain natural and reverse breathing and also the important distinction between li and jin.
 Moreover, I applied that concept to a number of other often-elusive T’ai-Chi applications.
 I stated then that I experienced muscular extension as hydraulic pressure wherein a change in pressure at any part of the body is transmitted to every other part of the body.

-The Current View of Muscular Action
+The Current View of Muscular Action:

 Questions and Responses to Them

-How can it be that there is a new mode of muscular action when the mechanism of muscular movement is well described in cellular and molecular biology?
+(i) How can it be that there is a new mode of muscular action when the mechanism of muscular movement is well described in cellular and molecular biology?

 Not everything is known about the physiology of muscular action.
 Moreover, throughout the history of science and medicine, phenomena have periodically been found that were originally thought to be impossible, and new ideas and concepts have replaced old ones.

-Even if such a muscular extension could occur, it would mean that the muscle would have to exert force to the bones by pushing the bones with the use of the tendons.
+(ii) Even if such a muscular extension could occur, it would mean that the muscle would have to exert force to the bones by pushing the bones with the use of the tendons.
 A tendon is like a cable, which is good at pulling, not pushing.
 How can a tendon push?

-If AME is so powerful, why are all axial skeletal muscles arranged in opposing pairs?
+(iii) If AME is so powerful, why are all axial skeletal muscles arranged in opposing pairs?
 Why not a single muscle that can do both active contraction and extension?

 An analogous question can be asked of why we have two eyes, two nostrils, two ears, two kidneys, two testicles/ovaries, etc., one on each side, when one will do.
 The answer is that functional redundancy is common in the human body.
 Having eyes and ears on both sides adds the perception of visual depth and auditory directionality.
 Similarly, having opposing muscles provides much greater strength and more movement options.
 Most of us fall far short of our full movement potential.
 One of the very purposes of studying T’ai Chi and similar arts is to learn to utilize and cultivate unconventional movement options.

-If AME is possible, wouldn’t it be possible to do a pull-up without using the biceps, and wouldn’t not being able to do a pull-up without using the biceps rule out any possibility of AME?
+(iv) If AME is possible, wouldn’t it be possible to do a pull-up without using the biceps, and wouldn’t not being able to do a pull-up without using the biceps rule out any possibility of AME?

 A pull-up involves a highly localized, large-range muscular action requiring large amounts of strength.
 In contrast, T’ai-Chi movements involve small movements of each individual part, with all body parts unified.
 Not being able to do a pull-up without using the biceps would not rule out the existence of AME.
 It would only mean that not every action can be done with AME alone.
 Some actions such as pull-ups may well require utilizing both AME and contractive muscular action.